neomikr0n/dotfiles-garuda2023/wiki-wayland-0.9beta.md

 sudo palera1n -fc
 sudo palera1n -f
 ```
-Once the device boots up, open the palera1n loader app and tap Install.
+Once the device boots up (3min for "-fc" + another 20s "-f" + 1min for palera1n icon on homescreen), open the palera1n loader app and tap Install.
 After a bit of time, you'll be prompted to respring and Sileo should be on your home screen.

 	-c, --setup-fakefs			Setup fakefs
 	-f, --fakefs 				    Boots fakefs